tuhuynh27/jiny/README.md

 # Lightweight Java HTTP Server

+`com.tuhuynh.httpserver` is a light-weight (tiny) HTTP Server (handler/router) written in Vanilla Java with no dependency (based on `java.net` & `java.io` packages).
+It features a simple HTTP Handler including request parser, routing, middlewares and more.
+If you need a quick start & simple way to write a Java server, you will love this library.

 ## Why?

 I build this for my [LINE Bot webhook server](https://github.com/huynhminhtufu/line-bot) which will be rewritten in Java, [Servlet APIs](https://docs.oracle.com/javaee/7/api/javax/servlet/package-summary.html) / [JavaEE](https://www.oracle.com/java/technologies/java-ee-glance.html) stuff is too heavy-weight (The Servlet APIs require that your application must be run within a servlet container), super complex and very verbose, also Java 8 SE is lacking a built-in simple HTTP handler/router.